 Research your type of procedure and the associated risks of complications.
 If there is a high risk of something bad occurring, you might want to stick closer to home.
 Additionally, discuss worst case scenarios with the doctor you are considering using.
 Consider what you could, and would, do if a serious complication arose.

 Can you manage in a country that speaks a different language than you?
 Will the medical team speak your language?
 How will you communicate with your doctor and other staff members?

 What is the plan for post-operative care?
 Where will you stay?
 How long will you need to stay in the area?
 Will you have access to your doctor if complications arise while recovering?

 Consider these things before you book your trip!

-The CDC suggests you consider these guidelines:
+The CDC suggests you consider these guidelines when considering medical tourism:

 - If you’re thinking of traveling abroad, see a travel medicine specialist in the US at least a month before your trip.
 They can provide you with the guidance, vaccines, and medicines you may need for your travel.